Tax Residency · Personal Tax · Q1 2025

 Tax residency with minimal physical presence

-Since 2017, Cyprus has offered an alternative path to tax residency requiring physical presence of only 60 days.
-It is one of the lowest thresholds in Europe.
-To qualify, an individual must satisfy all of the following during the calendar year:
+Since 2017, Cyprus has offered an alternative residency path requiring only 60 days of physical presence.
+This is one of the lowest thresholds in Europe.
+To qualify, an individual must meet all of the following conditions in the calendar year:

 • Spend at least 60 days in Cyprus